wadoon/pytemplater/doc/index.rst

-.. templater documentation master file, created by sphinx-quickstart on Mon Dec 29 03:10:19 2008.
+.. templater documentation master file, created by sphinx-quickstart on Tue Jul 14 04:03:29 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.